cchvv/Project-Happy-4/README.md

     conda install pandas
     conda install scipy
     pip install geopy

+##### Calcualte the ratio of solar panels and wind turbines.
 1. Ipython
 2. import Happy_4.
 3. %run setup.py
-4. Input your position, year.(Year: 2007-2012   Postion: the United States).
+4. Input your position, year.(Year: 2007-2012   Position: the United States).

+##### Calcualte the total number of solar panels and wind turbines needed to meet the electricity demand.
+1. Ipython
+2. import Happy_4.
+3. %run setup2.py
+4. Input your position, and Area of electriciy demand.

 ### Organization of the  project